-We prepared an article for you, where you can find some brief information about what is VO2 max, highest VO2 max rates, and a short calculator instruction for the users.
+We prepared an article for you, where you can find some brief information about what VO2 max is, the highest VO2 max rates, and instructions for the calculator.
 Use our calculator and find your VO2 max value in seconds!

 What is VO2 max?

-VO2 max stands for maximal oxygen consumption or maximal aerobic capacity and refers to the amount of oxygen your body is capable of utilizing in one minute.
+VO2 max stands for maximal oxygen consumption or maximal aerobic capacity and refers to the amount of oxygen your body can utilize in one minute.
 It is one of the most popular indicators of physical efficiency, especially aerobic efficiency.
 It is a measure of your capacity for aerobic work.

 VO2 max calculation – Jack Daniels formula

-Daniels formula assumes that to achieve reliable calculations, the race distance should be between about 1500 m and 50 km (about 1 mile and a marathon).
+Daniels's formula assumes that to achieve reliable calculations, the race distance should be between about 1500 m and 50 km (about 1 mile and a marathon).
 Distances outside this range will not give meaningful results since performance is limited by factors other than VO2 max.

 The formulas are:

-velocity is race velocity in meters / minute.
+where is the race time in minutes, and is race velocity in meters / minute.

 VO2 max runners calculator – how to use it?